lguenth/ulauncher-obsidian/README.md

 * on: Open note based on filename
 * of: Search the content of all notes
+* ot: Search for notes with a specific tag
 * od: Open daily note
 * oc: Quick capture to a note